openstack-archive/openstack-chef-repo/README.md

 # Cookbooks #

 The cookbooks have been designed and written in such a way that they can be used to deploy individual service components on _any_ of the nodes in the infrastructure; in short they can be used for single node 'all-in-one' installs (for testing), right up to multi/many node production installs.
 In order to achieve this flexibility, they are configured by attributes which may be used to override search.
-Chef 10 or later is currently required, but the intention is to [move to Chef 11 with the `havana` release](https://bugs.launchpad.net/openstack-chef/+bug/1183540) to take advantage of features such as [partial search](http://docs.opscode.com/essentials_search_partial.html).
+Chef 11 or later is currently required.
 Ruby 1.9.x is considered the minimum supported version of Ruby as well.
 Most users of this repository test with the full-stack Chef 11 client and a Chef server (Chef Solo is not explicity supported).

 Each of the OpenStack services has its own cookbook and will eventually be available on the Chef Community site.